 sudo apt install psensor

-Please let us know if we missed some other monitoring tool for Ubuntu or Linux in general.
+Please let us know if we missed some other Linux monitoring tools.